Luke Raley Preview, Player Props: Rays vs. Yankees

-Luke Raley -- with a slugging percentage of .625 in his past 10 games, including three home runs -- will be in action for the Tampa Bay Rays against the New York Yankees, with Clarke Schmidt on the hill, on August 26 at 4:10 PM ET.
+Luke Raley -- with a slugging percentage of .647 in his past 10 games, including three home runs -- will be in action for the Tampa Bay Rays against the New York Yankees, with Carlos Rodon on the hill, on August 27 at 1:40 PM ET.

-In his previous game, he collected two extra-base hits (2-for-3 with a triple, a home run and an RBI) against the Rockies.
+In his most recent game he had a one-hit performance (1-for-4) against the Yankees.

 Luke Raley Game Info & Props vs. the Yankees